scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 #### Week Six Points: 128.1

 Topping off the charts with 748 PF is Scottie.
 This team looks as unstoppable as the 2005 Texas Longhorns.
 The scary part is points are distributed around the whole team.
-The bench even appears to have some serviceable contributors in times of need.
-Barring some very bad luck, this team may very well be headed to the Rose Bowl to battle for the championship.
+The bench even has some serviceable contributors in times of need.
+Barring some bad luck, this team may be headed to the Rose Bowl to battle for the championship.

 | Name              | Team    | Depth |
 | ----------------- | ------- | ----- |